MPL-Ecusson/ML_ops_dsti/README.md

 README

-This read me is incorrect.
+This read me has been corrected.

 develop modification 1.
 develop modification 2